← All Posts

 Now finish your WordPress installation

-In your browser visit your URL and follow the installation steps
+In your browser visit your URL and follow the installation step

 Get a certificate